dsroche/navycs-setup/home/readme.md

 The error and access logs should be readable by you and are located in the usual locations, e.g. `/var/log/apaghe2/errors.log`.

+## Cgi scripts (also python, perl)

+If you use CGI scripts like `.cgi` or `.py`, this can work too!
+But it's disabled by default so that those of us who just want to serve a `.py` file as straight source code can do so.

+To enable it in some directory (and all subdirectories), create a file called `.htaccess` with a line like this:

+    AddHandler cgi-script .cgi .pl .py

+Then a simple python server-side script like the following should work:

+    #!/usr/bin/env python3

+    print("Content-Type: text/html")
+    print()
+    print('<p>hello</p>');

+Make sure you do a `chmod a+rx scriptname.py` to make it executable and world-readable.

 ## If you want something else to be installed or enabled...

 ...just ask!